mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 I spent quite a long time negotiating with Ken, so I want to take some time to describe his personality and style as a salesperson.
 I can't help but view him as a reasonably nice guy.
-He seemed to be friendly and in posession of a good sense of humor, and was very patient with my less than stellar manual driving.
+He seemed to be friendly and in possession of a good sense of humour, and was very patient with my less than stellar manual driving.
 That said, he was subtly pushing me to spend more than I wanted to, and he gave me misinformation and made statements of dubious veracity in several instances (I hesitate to say "lied").
 For instance, when I told him I didn't _need_ a new